ca-carr/smart_contracts/seminar-5/01-create-token.md

 }
 ```

-## 🧠 This contract:
+## This contract:

-Uses OpenZeppelin’s ERC20 and Ownable libraries
+Uses OpenZeppelin’s libraries, including ERC20, ERC20Burnable, ERC20Pausable, Ownable, ERC1363, ERC20Permit

-Mints the total supply to the contract deployer

-Uses 18 decimals (standard for ERC-20)
+The contract also mints the total supply to the contract deployer and uses 18 decimals (which is standard for ERC-20)

+### Question: *what does ERC1363 do?*

-### 🔌 Step 3: Compile the Contract
+## Step 3: Compile the Contract
-Go to the Solidity Compiler tab in Remix
+- Go to the Solidity Compiler tab in Remix

-Make sure version is 0.8.20 or higher
+- Ensure you are using version 0.8.20 or higher

-Click Compile MyToken.sol
+- Click Compile SCT161.sol

-🚀 Step 4: Deploy the Contract
+## Step 4: Deploy the Contract
-Go to the Deploy & Run Transactions tab
+- Go to the **Deploy & Run** Transactions tab

-Select Injected Provider - MetaMask (it will connect Remix to MetaMask)
+- Select Injected Provider - MetaMask (this will connect MetaMask, and your account)

-Make sure you’re on a testnet like Sepolia
+- Ensure you’re on a testnet like Sepolia, or the mainnet Ethereum

-Under “Deploy”, enter your total supply (e.g., 1000000)
+- Under **Deploy**, enter the total supply you wish to mint, we will pick 1000

-Click Deploy and confirm in MetaMask
+- Click **Deploy** and then confirm all in MetaMask
+- You will see the contract is deployed with a contract address, we will need this

-🧪 Step 5: Test the Token
+## 🧪 Step 5: Test the Token
-After deployment, copy your contract address
+- After deployment, copy your contract address
+- Also find the contract ABI and Bytecode

-In MetaMask, click “Import Tokens”
+In MetaMask, click **Import Tokens**

-Paste the contract address
+Paste your contract address

 You should now see your token balance